-Pizza dough is the cornerstone of any good pizza, and it might seem simple enough to make looking at a recipe.
+A great pizza dough is the cornerstone of any good pizza, and it might seem simple enough to make looking at a recipe.
 Water, flour, yeast and salt.
-But once you start mixing the ingredients together you might find yourself with more questions than answers, especially as you look at the mess of ingredients on your counter.
+But once you start mixing the ingredients together, you might find yourself with more questions than answers, especially as you look at the mess of ingredients on your counter.
 What should pizza dough look like when it’s ready to use?

 Let’s go over what pizza dough should look like and how to know when it’s ready to be used based on several different ingredient and preparation methods.
 I promise when you’re done reading this article your pizza dough will always be perfect no matter what your skill or experience level is.